 Relationship Challenges

-At our practice, we provide specialized support for relationships where autism, ADHD, anxiety, or OCD are part of the picture.
+At my practice, I provide specialized support for relationships where autism, ADHD, anxiety, or OCD are part of the picture.
 These mental health challenges can create unique stress points around communication, emotional regulation, and sensory needs.
-Our approach is grounded in neurodiversity-affirming, evidence-based care that recognizes and respects each individual’s experience.
-Whether working with couples, families, polyamorous relationships, or individuals, we help clarify needs, reduce miscommunication, and strengthen connection.
+My approach is neurodiversity-affirming and respects each individual’s experience.

 Evidence-Based Online Resources: